 • D-SNPs typically have network restrictions and prior authorization

-In Georgia, D-SNP carriers for 2026 include Humana, WellCare, UnitedHealthcare, Aetna, and Anthem.
+In Georgia, D-SNP carriers for 2026 include Humana, WellCare of Georgia, UnitedHealthcare, Aetna, and Anthem.
 D-SNP enrollment is open during the annual Medicare Open Enrollment Period (October 15 to December 7) and during Special Enrollment Periods (dual eligibles have continuous SEP).

 SLMB and Disability